 A smart watch/fitness tracker/heart rate monitor is a watch that keeps an ongoing record of your physical activity.
 Depending on the watch and the model you choose, a smart watch will keep track of information such as daily steps, heart rate, calorie burn and sleep quality.
 The idea is that by having your data to hand you can assess your ongoing workout and health stats.

-A smart watch is customised to your data, so you’ll input data such as your height, weight, activity levels etc. It will then track your activity throughout the day and provide you with ongoing feedback as to your activity.
+A fitness tracking smart watch is customised to your data, so you’ll input data such as your height, weight, activity levels etc. It will then track your activity throughout the day and provide you with ongoing feedback as to your activity.

 With the better models, you’ll also be able to link to an app that provides you with a graphical representation of your data.
 I personally use the Polar Vantage M, which is more advanced than most people need, but in all honesty I’m a bit of a fitness geek and I like being able to track a lot of data.
 This watch is a nice mix of features and price point, so works well for me!